jptomoya/abuild-chromium/README.md

 Note: it takes about 6 to 12 hours to build Chromium on a typical 8-core machine.

+## Why build your own apk
+As far as I know, the official package repository for Alpine Linux doesn't provide older versions of packages in the same branch.
+So, if you need an older version of Chromium from a specific branch, you must build the apk yourself.
+This is why this repository exists.
+It's here to help you easily build any version of Chromium apk using Docker, especially when the official repository doesn't have the version you need.

 ## How to build
 In most cases, you can use the `Dockerfile`.
 You can specify the following build args: